hi5/CL3/readme.md

 ### Sort [v1.94+]

-Sort via a number of predefined settings or set specific options via small Gui (see "Set Delimeter and other options" in Sort menu).
+Sort via a number of predefined settings or set specific options via small Gui (see "Set Delimiter and other options" in Sort menu).
 See [Sort](https://www.autohotkey.com/docs/commands/Sort.htm) documentation for explanation.

 ## Yank (delete) entry